risk-first/website/snippets/A-Pattern-Language.md

 - A new way to look at the software development process: it's an exercise in managing different kinds of risk.
 - The tools to help you decide when a methodology or tool is _letting you down_, and the vocabulary to argue for when it's a good idea to deviate from it.

-This is not intended to be a rigorously scientific work: I don't believe it's possible to objectively analyze a field like software development in any meaningful, statistically significant way (things just change [too fast](Silver-Bullets)).
+This is not intended to be a rigorous, scientific work: I don't believe it's possible to objectively analyze a field like software development in any meaningful, statistically significant way (things just change [too fast](Silver-Bullets)).

 > "I have this Pattern" - [Attributed to Ward Cunningham, _Have This Pattern, C2 Wiki_](http://c2.com/ppr/wiki/WikiPagesAboutWhatArePatterns/HaveThisPattern.html)